tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_review_report.md

 Whether GitHub's built- in functions helped with reviewing the code is an individual opinion. <-- TODO:

-The color difference on GitHub did help some to distinguish old and new code.
+The color difference on GitHub helped to distinguish old and new code.
 If a change were made to existing code the reviewer could see what changes were made, instead of manually trying to see what was removed or not by comparing the old with the new file.
 The color difference also helped to narrow down to only new code.
 It helped the reviewer only see relevant code.
 Furthermore, if the new code needed to be put into a context the reviewer simply could extend the file to see code already existing in the main branch.

 ## Redos and future use